NOAA-GSL/idsse-muppet/README.md

    3. Type a bullet point or two about what was changed, or click "Generate release notes" which just links to a diff between this version and the last.
 4. Make sure "Set as pre-release" is _not_ checked
    1. This will ensure that projects using this library will download your new version the next time they run `npm install`.
-   1. If "pre-release" is checked, it would still publish to NPM but not upgrade by default.
-Users of the library would have to "opt in" to this latest version by installing it explicitly, e.g. `npm install @noaa-gsl/idsse-muppet-client@v1.2.3-beta`
+   2. If "pre-release" is checked, it would still publish to NPM but not upgrade by default.
+Users of the library would have to "opt in" to this latest version by installing it explicitly, e.g. `npm install @noaa-gsl/idsse-muppet@v1.2.3-beta`
 5. Click "Publish release"

 That's it!
 A GitHub Action will be kicked off to auto-publish the new version to NPM.
-You can watch the status [on the Actions tab of GitHub](https://github.com/NOAA-GSL/idsse-muppet-client/actions).
+You can watch the status [on the Actions tab of GitHub](https://github.com/NOAA-GSL/idsse-muppet/actions).

-Once that finishes, projects that use this library can run `npm install`, and NPM will upgrade them to the new version of this library in their project (in their package.json, or by running `npm ls | grep idsse-muppet-client-client`).
+Once that finishes, projects that use this library can run `npm install`, and NPM will upgrade them to the new version of this library in their project (in their package.json, or by running `npm ls | grep idsse-muppet`).